Welcome to the website of the Computational Linguistics Group (CLAUSE) at Bielefeld University.

 From left to right: Clara Lachenmaier, Ronja Utescher, Özge Alaçam, Marc Brinner, Nazia Attari, Simeon Junker, Sina Zarrieß, Henrik Voigt

-Not pictured: Sanne Hoeken, Judith Sieker, Bastian Bunzeck
+Not pictured: Sanne Hoeken, Judith Sieker, Bastian Bunzeck, Omar Momen

 News